Gone are the days of pushing a metal handle into a frame – the best golf push trolleys are just as high-tech as their electric golf trolley cousins.

-Many electric trolleys can also do things like charging your phone and receive your messages and notifications via their screens, while the likes of Motocaddy and PowaKaddy even produce models that include GPS, saving you from buying a separate Distance Measuring Device (DMD).
+Many electric trolleys can also do things like charge your phone and receive your messages and notifications via their screens, while the likes of Motocaddy and PowaKaddy even produce models that include GPS, saving you from buying a separate Distance Measuring Device (DMD).

 Do golf trolleys include all of the accessories I need?

 It depends on the brand and model.
 Many of the best push trolleys have integrated stations with storage pouches and holders for an umbrella, drink and scorecard included.
 Electric trolleys can often require you to buy the parts separately.
 Most brands have loads of accessories to choose from, including GPS and phone cradles, drinks and umbrella holders, rain covers, winter wheels and trolley covers.

 Which golf trolley is quicker and easier to fold and unfold?